Senior Lecturer in Diagnostic Radiography

-I came into Radiography following a period of service in the HM Forces (Army).
-I am a lecturer in the School of Health Sciences.
-I graduated from University of Suffolk in 2012 winning the Fodder Memorial award for students; best paper proffered at the United Kingdom Radiological Conference (UKRC).
-I am delighted and proud to come back in a teaching capacity.
-I have mostly practiced in general radiography and CT since qualification.
+Jerome came into Radiography following a period of service in the Forces.
+Jerome is a Senior Lecturer in the School of Allied Health Sciences.
+He graduated from University of Suffolk in 2012 winning the Fodder Memorial award for students; best paper proffered at the United Kingdom Radiological Conference (UKRC).
+Immediately prior to becoming a Lecturer, Jerome worked in the private health sector where he was involved in providing an Extracorporeal Shockwave Lithotripsy (ECSWL) service to most of the NHS Trusts in the East of England.
+He has mostly practised in general radiography and CT since qualification.

-My main interest is in the physics and technology underpinning medical imaging.
+Jerome's main interest is in the physics and technology underpinning medical imaging.
 This includes the emerging technologies and how they are utilised in dose optimisation (especially for overweight and obese patients).

 Atutornu KJ, Willis SJ, pECG and rECG gated MDCT coronary angiography.
 BJR Congress series.
 Proceedings of the UK Radiological Congress 2012: 55.